 The outcome from the HLM will be a Political Declaration on UHC which will support the vision set out in Sustainable Development Goal (SDG) 3.8.
 As part of Agenda 2030, all countries have committed to work towards achieving UHC by 2030 and the Political Declaration aims to provide a foundation for better global cooperation and consensus in order to make progress.

-It is clear that UHC is the overarching paradigm for health over the coming years and this presents several opportunities to advance cancer control globally as well as a number of challenges.
+It is clear that UHC is the overarching paradigm for health over the coming years and presents several opportunities to advance cancer control globally as well as a number of challenges.

-UHC must include key measures to address the growing burden which is second leading cause of mortality globally.
+To be effective UHC must include key measures to address the growing global cancer burden, as cancer is now second leading cause of mortality globally.
 The global cancer community are also well placed to engage in this discussion, using the momentum behind the 2017 cancer resolution and the calls for action on cervical cancer elimination and childhood cancer by WHO.

 In addition to this, there is a strong body of evidence about the burden of cancer as well as cost-effective interventions to address some of the most common cancer types globally, and many of the interventions required for these cancers can be used as a foundation to build in services for rarer disease types over time.
 Making the case for the links between core investments for cancer and NCD services within the framework of UHC will be a priority for our advocacy work.